 But then after the London riots, the same connecting technologies started to be used to catch the rioters.
 The police created a Flickr page with photos from the security cameras that blanket the city (picture above), and residents spontaneously organized clean-up efforts on Twitter with the tag #riotcleanup.

 Allowing people and cultures to connect together more easily is a good thing to do.
-Shared communication is how progress is made (see recent events in Washington DC for what happens when communication stops and common ground gets lost).
+Shared communication is how progress is made (see recent events in Washington DC for what happens when communication stops and the common ground gets lost).
 As Friedman says, the trends being fueled by communications technologies are not going away, and hyper-connectivity is going to continue to be a reality that changes how we live in numerous other ways, large and small.
 But we are in a period of still figuring out what all these changes mean, and what the ground rules are for how we – as individuals, societies, companies, and governments – now behave with the new capabilities these technologies give us.